poudelbidhan/VSD-HDP/README/Day6.md

     yosys
     script synthesis.sh

-  At the end, we should successfully get the synthesized file named bidhan_rv32i_synth.v
+  In the end, we should successfully get the synthesized file named bidhan_rv32i_synth.v

+### Gate Level Simulation